primer/css/README.md

 $ jekyll serve --baseurl ''
 ```

-We use the `--baseurl ''` flag at runtime to reset the GitHub Pages friendly `baseurl` of `/primer` in `_config.yml`.
+**Heads up!** We use the `--baseurl ''` flag at runtime to reset the GitHub Pages friendly `baseurl` of `/primer` in `_config.yml`.
 If you don't reset this, you'll see broken URLs and assets locally.

 ### Publishing docs

-**All documentation changes should be done in the `docs` branch.** This branch has specific tooling via a Gruntfile to generate and publish to the `gh-pages` branch.
+**All documentation changes should be made in the `docs` branch.** This branch has a Gruntfile to generate and publish to the `gh-pages` branch.

 Once cloned, switch to the `docs` branch to start developing.
 There are a few commands you'll want to know:

 - `$ grunt build` runs `jekyll serve`, generating our compiled site into `_site`.
-- `$ grunt buildcontrol:pages` takes the `_site` directory, generates it's own Git repository, and publishes the contents to the `gh-pages` branch here on GitHub.
+- `$ grunt publish` takes the `_site` directory, generates it's own Git repository there, and publishes the contents to the `gh-pages` branch here on GitHub.

-After you push, you should see the changes reflected in the hosted docs within a minute or so.
+Changes are reflected in the hosted docs within a minute or so.

 ## Updating